 How Long Do I Have to File My Crash Report?

 You must file the report within 15 days of the date of the crash.

 When Should You Notify the Police?

-You are required to immediately notify police after a vehicle accident resulting in injury or death.
+You are required to immediately notify the police after a vehicle accident resulting in injury or death.

 Why this Report is Important

-Data from this report is used for many purposes including:
+Data from your traffic collision report is used for many purposes including: